 Tutorial: Generate an Occupancy Map for Navigation

-This tutorial will enable you to create a 2D occupancy map of your environment.
+This tutorial walks you through the creation of a 2D occupancy map of your environment.
 This map can the be used for autonomous navigation.

 Instructions